silvaa-renan/silvaa-renan/README.md

 ---

 - 🎓 Systems Development Technician, SENAI graduate.
-- 💼 Back End Developer specializing in Adobe Commerce | Magento.
+- 💼 Back End Developer specializing in PHP.
-- 💻 Experience with Laravel, Tailwind, APIs, and integrations.
+- 💻 Experience with Magento Adobe Commerce, Laravel, Tailwind, APIs, and integrations.
 - 🚀 Over 4 years of experience in the tech industry.

 ## 𝗔𝗯𝗼𝘂𝘁 𝗺𝗲